OpenTermsArchive/engine/docs/contributing-documents.md

 You can find examples of filters in [`/declarations/*.filters.js`](./declarations) files.

-Also, filters used on many services has been extracted for better reusability in `declarations/_common.filters.js`.
-You can use them in your filters file with `import { removeSIDfromUrls } from './_common.filters.js';`

-You can also learn more about [usual noise](Guidelines.md#Usual-noise) and ways to handle it on the guidelines, and share your own learnings there.
+You can also learn more about [usual noise](declarations-guidelines.md#Usual-noise) and ways to handle it on the guidelines, and share your own learnings there.

 #### Document type